D4vKry/arch-cleaner/README.md

 # Arch Cleaner

-A lightweight and automated Bash script to optimize and free up disk space on Arch Linux systems, designed for storage-constrained environments like virtual machines ,small drives or pentesting distros.
+A lightweight and automated Bash script to optimize and free up disk space on Arch Linux systems, designed for storage-constrained environments like virtual machines, small drives or pentesting distros.

 ## Features